Reports about involvement in alleged theft of R56m have harmed me, says Mafokate

 SAADA made five transfers to Roadshow Marketing, a registered company where Mafokate is the sole director.

-In November 2015, Roadshow Marketing transferred a R4.5m home loan account and just two months later, 999 Music, owned by Mafokate, signed a purchase order of the R7.7m property in Midrand.
+In November 2015, Roadshow Marketing transferred a R4.5m to a home loan account and just two months later, 999 Music, owned by Mafokate, signed a purchase order of the R7.7m property in Midrand.

 bambalelep@sowetan.co.za